albrat/alexa-avs-sample-app/README.md

 Now verify the commands with the -version option:

 	java -version
+	>> java version "1.8.0_91"
+	>> Java(TM) SE Runtime Environment (build 1.8.0_91-b14)
+	>> Java HotSpot(TM) Client VM (build 25.91-b14, mixed mode)

 	javac -version
+	>> javac 1.8.0_91

 **Step 4: Check your JDK and ALPN versions match**

+Using the File Manager on the Pi, navigate to the following directory

+	/home/pi/Desktop/alexa-avs-raspberry-pi-master/samples/

 In a text editor, open `pom.xml` and locate `<alpn-boot.version>xxx</alpn-boot.version>`.
-Confirm the ALPN version matches your JDK version using the table located at [eclipse.org/jetty](http://www.eclipse.org/jetty).
+Confirm the ALPN version matches your JDK version using the table located at [eclipse.org/jetty](http://www.eclipse.org/jetty/documentation/current/alpn-chapter.html#alpn-versions).
 If the versions match no further action is required.
-If the versions **do not** match, update the `pom.xml` file with the corret ALPN version and save.
+If the versions **do not** match, update the `pom.xml` file with the correct ALPN version and save.

+[TODO I had to change the alpn version to 8.1.7.v20160121.
+My java version is 1.8.0_91, even though I ran the install-java script]

-### 2.7 Install Maven
+### 4.2 Install Maven

 **Step 1: Download Maven**

-Download the Binary tar.gz file apache-maven-3.3.9-bin.tar.gz from https://maven.apache.org/download.cgi
+Download the Binary tar.gz file [apache-maven-3.3.9-bin.tar.gz](http://www.interior-dsgn.com/apache/maven/maven-3/3.3.9/binaries/apache-maven-3.3.9-bin.tar.gz) from [maven.apache.org](https://maven.apache.org/download.cgi)

 **Step 2: Extract the contents**

+	cd /home/pi/Downloads

 Extract the contents of the tarball to the /opt directory

 	sudo tar zxvf apache-maven-3.3.9-bin.tar.gz	-C /opt